vishandi/tp/docs/UserGuide.md

 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
 * `edit 1 p/91234567 e/` Removes the 1st person's email address, if it exists previously.

-### 3.4 Setting a contact as the user : `setUser`
+### 3.4 Setting a person as the user : `setUser`

-Shifts the contact to the top of the list.
+Shifts the person to the top of the list.

 Format: `setUser INDEX`